ghga-de/ghga-metadata-schema/docs/linkml_linter.md

 * no_empty_title: Slot 'url' has no title
 * no_empty_title: Slot 'description' has no title
 * no_empty_title: Slot 'category' has no title
-* no_empty_title: Slot 'release status' has no title
-* no_empty_title: Slot 'release date' has no title
 * no_empty_title: Slot 'deprecation date' has no title
 * no_empty_title: Slot 'replaced by' has no title
 * no_empty_title: Slot 'replaces' has no title